-- Each infant using a hospital dummy is given a covered container with a dated label - Discard container and dummy after one week. - Between use parent or gloved HCW rinse the dummy under cool running water and then submerge and wash in supplied bucket of warm soapy water using a single use cloth.
-Rinse well under warm running water followed by cool running water to ensure all traces of milk, saliva and soap have been removed. - Dry thoroughly with single use lint free cloth. - Store clean and dry in a covered container at room temperature. - Alternatively, if washer disinfector present, once per day HCW to collect all dummies and wash and disinfect as per instructions; discard after 3 months or sooner if shows signs of deterioration. - If parent purchased own dummy, parent to follow manufacturer's instructions.
+- Each infant using a hospital dummy is given a covered container with a dated label. - Discard container and dummy after one week. - Between use, the parent or gloved HCW to rinse the dummy under cool running water and then submerge and wash in supplied bucket of warm soapy water using a single use cloth.
+Rinse well under warm running water followed by cool running water to ensure all traces of milk, saliva and soap have been removed. - Dry thoroughly with a lint free cloth. - Store clean and dry in a covered container at room temperature. - Alternatively, if washer disinfector present, once per day HCW to collect all dummies and wash and disinfect as per instructions; discard after 3 months or sooner if shows signs of deterioration. - If dummy has been purchased, parents are to follow manufacturer's instructions.
+At no time are hospital dummies to be taken home by parents.